precision-sustainable-ag/Target1-Hackathon/README.md

 ### Software

 - TensorFlow Model - DeepLabV3+, input: 512x512 (.pb format) (Tensorflow==1.15) (Large and small versions).
 - Intermediate representation (bin & xml format).
+For mor information see: OpenVino documentation.
 - Compiled model (blob format) to use directly with the MyriadX.

 #### Machine Motion Scripts

-Use any of the .py scripts included in this section to controll the MM
+Use any of the .py scripts included in this section to controll the MM.
+You could find these scripts in **/home/pi**.

 > ##### **mm_control.py**
 >